 Affirmative Action Plan

-Texas A&M Engineering Experiment Station (TEES) is committed to providing an environment that is conducive to equal employment opportunity through the personal and professional development of each individual.
+Texas A&M Engineering Experiment Station (TEES) is committed to providing an environment conducive to equal employment opportunity through each individual's personal and professional development.